How to install a side view mirror on a golf cart, utility vehicle, or similar low speed vehicle.

 Okay, so I couldn't use the "no drill" clamp that came with my mirror kit but all is not lost here.
-Instead, I just needed to drill two holes through the metal bracket that were large enough to allow a couple of self tapping metal screws through.
+Instead, I just needed to drill two holes through the metal bracket that were large enough to allow a couple of self tapping metal screws (affiliate link) through.
 You can find these screws at any hardware store.

 I then held up the bracket where I wanted it on my cart and screwed it into the metal pole using the self tapping screws.
 The clamp that will hold the mirror is now secure.